Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 In general, problems with high solution probabilities are easy to solve for our approach.
 It is plausible that we observe many such cases, given that the textbook problems were designed as pencil-and-paper exercises.
 Even for problems with very low solution probabilities, a single solution found is sufficient to solve a \QCP\ problem.
 Overall, this \textbf{confirms that our workflow can correctly solve nearly all input problems}, esp.\ with simplification enabled.

-\myparagraph{Soundness of Annealing/QAOA step} We now focus on the quantum stage in isolation and only consider the nontrivial T\&B problems (Figure~\ref{fig:tb_nontrivial}).
+\myparagraph{Soundness of quantum stage} We now focus on the quantum stage in isolation and only consider the nontrivial T\&B problems (Figure~\ref{fig:tb_nontrivial}).
 We deliberately include the negative query pairs to check whether our objective function is implemented correctly.

 \myparagraph{Results} Table~\ref{tab:soundness} reports perfect true positive~(TP) and true negative~(TN) rates for all T\&B problems that the simulators can process (in a small number of QAOA experiments, the number of qubits exceeded the capacities of the simulator, denoted ``$\bot$'').
 Recall that by design, false positives~(FP) cannot occur~(denoted ``/'').
 In the experiment shown, we did not observe any false negatives~(FN).
 With annealing, both simulated annealing and simulated quantum annealing (SA and SQA) produce identical results.